Speech, language and communication needs

-This is a general term that describes problems with communicating – including understanding, speaking and forming sounds.
+Speech, Language and Communication Needs (SLCN) is an umbrella term used to describe difficulties with communicating – including understanding, speaking and forming sounds.

 Processing problems